subh007/atrium-docs-temp/ONOS-Fabric-16A/Configuring-ONOS-Fabric-16A.md

 There are 3 steps in configuring and running ONOS from the distribution VM

 1. Use the correct "cell"
-1. Create the config in the `Applications/config/network-cfg.json` file
+1. Create (or copy over) the config in the `~/Applications/config/network-cfg.json` file
 1. Use the correct launch script

 #### Using the correct Cell